ATVWGS/tenant-management-framework/README.md

 [20:35:52][TMF] [Tenant: TENANT_NAME][Group Resource: Example group] Required Action (Create)
 ```

-It is also possible to beautify the results of any resouce type specific test command.
+With *Beautify-TmfTestResult* you are able to beautify the results of any resouce type specific test command.

 ```powershell
 PS> Test-TmfGroup | Beautify-TmfTestResult